hudochenkov/stylelint-order/rules/properties-order/README.md

 }
 ```

-The following patterns is *not* considered warnings:
+The following patterns are *not* considered warnings:

 ```css
 a {